 Ready for brewing.
 Credit: The Japan Coffee Man®

 Lively, tangy, sharp, bright, fruity, sparkling… these are all different words that have been used to describe acidity.
 But while we have plenty of adjectives for it, none of them really explain it.

 This is mainly because it takes so many different forms.
 A coffee that’s more acidic affects the flavor and the aroma, taking on the characteristics of stone fruits, sweet nectarines, or juicy apples.
 It can be understood as a mouthfeel – Mané Alves, Founder of Coffee Lab International, Q instructor, international tasting judge, and the former Director of SCA Technical Standards Committee, tells me that “a cupper (Q grader or not), can define acidity by the sharpness the coffee leaves in one’s mouth.
 No sharpness: no acidity or very low acidity.”

 But acidity is also a chemical compound, and the exact type of compound will affect the coffee’s taste – for better or for worse.
 Understanding a little bit of coffee chemistry can help roasters (and even brewers) to get the best possible flavors in the cup.

 You might also like Why Are Some Coffees Sweeter Than Others?

 Because, as Mané says, “acidity can complement or unbalance the harmony of a coffee cup.
-If the acidity is too pronounced and becomes sour, people don’t like the coffee.”
+If a coffee is more acidic it can become sour, people don’t like the coffee.”